-I will be presenting my PhD work-in-progress data art project, ‘Seeking for Outliers‘ at Lounge Space 5 (5-2) ACC Creation.
-I’m excited to discuss and hear feedback from interaction peers in the digital art practice and research.
+She presented her PhD work-in-progress data art project, ‘Seeking for Outliers‘ at Lounge Space 5 (5-2) ACC Creation.
+It is exciting to discuss and hear feedback from peers in the digital art practice and research from all over the world.
+It was also motivating to attend to other artist talks on data sonification, bio art, robotic art and AI art practice and research.

 During the preparation of this art exhibition, I lost my beloved father in Seoul.
 At the moment, I almost gave up having this exhibition but, miraculously, the timing of installation and equipment rentals have worked out well with the kind helps of many – especially Sam An and Kazan Kang from datacook.
 Kazan’s technical support for data algorithm has been critical for my artwork.
 Also many thanks to my QUT supervisors: Dr. Jen Seevinck, Dr. Alice Payne and Dr. Jaz Choi.
 In the end, I was able to hold this solo art exhibition at the Platform-L Contemporary Art Center from 7th of Nov to 17th of Nov 2018 as a part of Platform-L Live Arts Program 2018.
 Perhaps dad was looking after me after all…